 Category Item Description Target ETFs excluding Leveraged/Inverse ETFs • ETNs and Leveraged/Inverse ETFs are not included in this scheme.
 Qualifications Prop Desk of TSE Trading Participant Or Registered Low Latency Trader Prop Deskof TSE Member Firm (Type 1 Financial Instruments/Foreign Securities Broker) Agency (Registered as Low Latency Trader) Either can sign up as an ETF Market Maker.
 The firm must apply through a TSE trading participant to sign up as an agency market maker.
 Dedicated Virtual Server is needed.
-Obligation (1) Number of ETFs for Continuous Quoting • Must show quotes for at least the number of ETFs designated (Continuous Quote Obligation) (2) QuotingTime • At least 80% of the time during continuous auction.
-Exempt from obligation during trading halts or Special Quote periods.
+Obligation (1) Number of ETFs for Continuous Quoting • Must show quotes for at least the number of ETFs designated (Quote display obligation) (2) QuotingTime At least 80% of the time during continuous auction.
+Exempt from obligation during trad- ing halts or Special Quote periods.
 (3) Spread & Minimum Quantity • Depends on type of ETF 1.
-Proportional to TradingValue • Price rate differs by liquidity (Average Trad- ing Value).
+Proportional to TradingValue • Price rate differs by liquidity (Average Trading Value).
 Incentives 2.
-Waiver of Access Fee • Access fee is partially waived for eligible is- sues.
-3. Waiver of Virtual Server Fee • Server fee is partially waived when continu- ously quoting at least the number of ETFs designated.
+Waiver of Access Fee • Access fee is partially waived for eligible issues.
+3. Waiver of Virtual Server Fee • Server fee is partially waived when continuously quoting at least the number of ETFs designated.